symfony-cmf/routing-bundle/README.md

 route document like the one provided, you can just leave the repository service at the default.

-You will want to configure the controller resolvers that decide what controller will be used to handle the request, to avoid hardcoding controller names into your route documents.
+You will want to configure the controller mappers that decide what controller will be used to handle the request, to avoid hardcoding controller names into your route documents.